What Is EVS?

 Overview

 Elastic Volume Service (EVS) offers scalable block storage for cloud servers.
-With high reliability, high performance, and a variety of specifications, EVS disks can be used for distributed file systems, development and test environments, data warehouses, and high-performance computing (HPC) applications.
-Cloud servers that EVS supports include Elastic Cloud Servers (ECSs) and BMS.
+EVS disks provide high reliability, high performance, and come with a variety of disk types.
+They can be used for distributed file systems, development and test environments, data warehouses, and high-performance computing (HPC) applications.
+Cloud servers that EVS supports include Elastic Cloud Servers (ECSs) and Bare Metal Servers (BMSs).

-EVS disks are sometimes just referred to as disks in this document.
+In this document, EVS disks are sometimes just referred to as "disks".

 **Figure 1** EVS architecture